2019 Competition & Workshops

 In 2019 the Rising Stars planning committee along with the assistance of Chris Humphreys will host a cyber security competition to test real-world security skills against similar threats faced by companies, governments, and individuals.
 The competition this year will rely less on leveraging technology, and more on organizing good responses to cyber threats and utilizing teamwork to tackle complex problems.

 Teams of 4-5 participants will be given details of a simulated real-world cyber event that poses a threat to one or more essential services and infrastructures.
 Teams will be evaluated on several criteria including but not limited to: problem solving ability, use of security concepts, and teamwork.
-Prizes will be awarded for 1st, 2nd, and 3rd place finishes.
+Prizes worth $1,500 will be awarded for 1st, 2nd, and 3rd place finishes.

 Additional information regarding the competition and preparation guides will be posted in the coming months.
 Just as with the competition last year, victory favors the prepared!
 Students and young professionals in all majors are welcome to participate.
 Just indicate that you are participating in the competition when you register for the conference!